Arastu Yar Jung

-Nawab Arastu Yar Jung (10 June 1858 – 25 March 1940) (Arabic: نواب أرسطو يار جنك) was a Hyderabadi surgeon.
+Nawab Arastu Yar Jung (10 June 1858 – 25 March 1940) (Arabic: نواب أرسطو يار جنگ) was a Hyderabadi surgeon.

 He became well known during late Nizam period of Hyderabad, during the early 20th century, for being chief physician and advisor to the Nizam of the time, Mahbub Ali Khan, Asaf Jah VI, and later becoming a prominent philanthropist in what is known today as the "Old City" portion of Hyderabad.

 Early life and career

 Abdul Husain Arastu Yar Jung was born as Abdul Husain in the then independent state of Hyderabad.
 Arastu Yar Jung completed medical school and began practicing in what is known today as the "Old City" of Hyderabad.
 He was appointed to the staff of Osmania General Hospital, where he eventually became the First Superintendent.
 Arastu Yar Jung was soon appointed as the First Surgeon to the reigning Nizam Mahbub Ali Khan, Asaf Jah VI, the Sixth Nizam of Hyderabad.
 The Nizam officially conferred him his title; and from that day he was known as Dr. Abdul Husain Arastu Yar Jung (Arastu, Karim and Michelle 2016).

 He remained a adviser to the Nizam.
 Alongside this, Arastu Yar Jung became known for serving the needy and the poor for the local communities, even at night, often treating patients at no cost.
 He also became a physician in Hyderabad.